firefly-iii/docs/new-docs/exporting-data/export.md

 _This function is available from version 5.0.0-alpha.2 and onwards_

-Firefly III allows you to export transactions and other data to CSV files.
+Firefly III lets you export transactions and other data to CSV files.

 ## Basic export